DFHack/dfhack/Readme.rst

 is above or equal to the top bound, it will be suspended.
 Within the range, the specific constraint has no effect on the job; others may still affect it.

-Pressing 'c' switches the current constraint between counting stacks or items.
+Pressing 'I' switches the current constraint between counting stacks or items.
-Pressing 'm' lets you input the range directly; 'e', 'r', 'd', 'f' adjust the bounds by 1, 5, or 25 depending on the direction and the 'c' setting (counting items and expanding the range each gives a 5x bonus).
+Pressing 'R' lets you input the range directly; 'e', 'r', 'd', 'f' adjust the bounds by 5, 10, or 20 depending on the direction and the 'I' setting (counting items and expanding the range each gives a 2x bonus).

-Pressing 'n' produces a list of possible outputs of this job as guessed by workflow, and lets you create a new constraint by choosing one as template.
+Pressing 'A' produces a list of possible outputs of this job as guessed by workflow, and lets you create a new constraint by choosing one as template.
 If you don't see the choice you want in the list, it likely means you have to adjust the job material first using ``job item-material`` or ``gui/workshop-job``,